minhla1215/CS201GlassLine/README.md

 V.1:

 The goal of V.1 is to have the entire factory line up and running.
 It must cover all normative scenarios.
 Our agents are placed into separate packages.

-The package names:
+Alex worked on all conveyor families before the popups.
+Sky worked on all popup conveyor families.
+Josh worked on all conveyor families after the popups.
+Minh worked on the GUI and converted his personal agents to make the Bin and Truck classes.

+THE PACKAGE NAMES:

-engine.josh.agent
+-	engine.josh.agent
-engine.minh.agent
+-	engine.minh.agent
-engine.sky.agent
+-	engine.sky.agent
-engine.alex.agent
+-	engine.alex.agent

+ADDED CLASSES:
+-	In engine.util we added classes that pertain  to Glass information.
+-	In gui.panels.subcontrolpanels we added classes to refine the GUI interface and customize the types of glass we send down the line.

+HOW TO USE THE GUI:
+-	Under the Glass Select tab, enter a name for the GlassType and check all of the boxes for the machines you want it to be processed by.
+Press Create the Glass.
+-	Switch to the Produce Config. tab you can now view all of the GlassTypes you have created.
+-	Enter a number next to each GlassType then click Produce to have each of those GlassTypes placed onto the line.
+-	Clicking delete will erase the associated GlassType.
+You will have to switch tabs to have the display refresh.

+NOTE:
+-	All agents are initialized inside FactoryPanel, under gui.panels